rsaccoll/playwright-test-store/README.md

 `BASE_URL`: url target that will be tested
 `LOCALE`: in which country will the test be performed.
 Case sensitive, inform in lower case. e.g. `en-us`

-`Informing the two variables, just run the following command:
+Informing the two variables, just run the following command:
-`BASE_URL=https:/site.to.test LOCALE=en-us npm run test:e2e`
+`BASE_URL=https://site.to.test LOCALE=en-us npm run test:e2e`

 If you want to view the execution through the browser, just run the following command:

 `BASE_URL=https:/site.to.test LOCALE=en-us npm run test:e2e:headed`

 For docker execution, just run the following command:
-`docker run -it --rm -e BASE_URL=https://www.lego.com/ -e LOCALE=en-us store-test-playwright`
+`docker run -it --rm -e BASE_URL=https://site.to.test/ -e LOCALE=en-us store-test-playwright`